• Skip to primary navigation

 An online checking account offers virtually the same benefits as an online savings account.
 The significant difference between these two accounts is that a checking account has more liquidity since you can make withdrawals as often as you want.

 The major setback of online checking accounts is that interest rates are exceptionally low.
 Fortunately, you are guaranteed returns.
-You also don’t have to worry about losing your principal as it’s FDIC insured up to $250,000.
+You also don’t have to worry about losing your principal as it’s FDIC insured up to $250,000 (or with the NCUA in the case of credit unions).

 Floating Rate Funds